signetjs/signet/README.md

     multiplyTripleBy5([1, 2, 3]); // [5, 10, 15]
 ```

 Types can be aliased using the `alias` function.
-This allows the programmer to define and declare a custom type based on existing types or a particular implementation on a higher-kinded types.
+This allows the programmer to define and declare a custom type based on existing types or a particular implementation on constructed types.

 ```
     signet.alias('R3Point', 'triple<number; number; number>');